ecliptic/universal-application-demo/README.md

-# universal-application-demo

-Universal Application Structure
+# Universal Application Demo

+This is a demo of a universal application structure using React, React Native, and Electron.

+A better README is forthcoming...